-Are you conducting a research and need to conduct interviews?
-Do you find it difficult, because you do not know where to start, or maybe you have already started but it looks like you are not going to meet your deadlines.
+Are you working on research interviews?
+Do you find it difficult, because you do not know where to start, or maybe you have already started but it looks like you are not going to meet your deadlines?

 How much time a research takes, varies a lot.
 Some researches can take years upon years while some researches only take a week.
-One thing is almost always the same though: conducting your interviews and transcribing them takes up a majority of the time.
+One thing is almost always the same though: the production of the interview transcript takes up a majority of the time.
 It does not matter how long your research takes, it is always a good choice to save time.
 This allows you to focus on things that are truly important, like analyzing the data and drawing conclusions.

 Your research is the core of every dissertation, thesis or market research.
 When conducting research it is important not to deviate from your research question too much.
 You will probably use desk and field research.
-Field research can take the form of qualitative research or quantitative research..
+Field research can take the form of qualitative research or quantitative research.
 Most researches require qualitative research.
-You have multiple types of qualitive research.
-For a research though qualitative research usually takes the form of interviews.
-You will have to transcribe these interviews to analyze or if you need a written form of these interviews in your report.
+You have multiple types of qualitative research.
+Research though qualitative research usually takes the form of interviews.
+You will need an interview transcript for your report, and it will also help you to better analyze data.
 We are going to talk about:

 The purpose of an interview is to get the right and enough information from the interviewee.
 It is important that the information contributes to your research, and that you get enough information.
 To gain the right information from an interview you will have to prepare good questions.
 You will also have to question the interviewee in the right way.
 5 tips that will allow you to get the most out of your interview:

 If you want to analyze your interviews and include them in your research, it is necessary to transcribe your interviews.
 Transcribing is an extremely time-consuming process to do manually.
 Every minute of audio takes about 8 to 10 minutes to transcribe.
-Having a human create a transcription of an hour long interview can easily set you back €100.
+Having a human create a transcription of an hour-long interview can easily set you back €100.
 If you have conducted multiple research interviews this can quickly get very expensive.
-Fortunately, with our transcription software it is possible to have your interviews transcribed cheap and fast.
+Fortunately, with our transcription software it is possible to have your interview transcript in a cheap and fast way.
 The only thing left for you to do is make small improvements to make the transcription 100% correct.

 Deadlines for researches can be really tight and can have a disheartening effect on you.
 But by using our transcription software you have the ability to save a lot of time.
 You can spend this extra time on the things that are truly important in your research, like analyzing the information and drawing conclusions.
 This will ultimately improve the quality of your research.